peixy0/doh..nut/Readme.md

-A more simplified chrome newtab page design, displaying time and a spinning donut (Mmm... donut).
+New tab page with a donut